Drew-Woodz/pidisplay/master_plan.md

 # pidisplay: Master Plan

-> High-level roadmap for PiDisplay v1 — ordered to minimize rewrites and keep dependencies clean.
+> High-level roadmap for PiDisplay v1 - ordered to minimize rewrites and keep dependencies clean. - while minimizing rewrites and simplicity is king, good software engineering practices are the god emperor of the galaxy.

 ---